 You can connect a remote controller to the network and remotely control the unit.
-To find out which remote controllers can be used, refer to the product web page at:
+A separate manual is included with the remote controller.

-www.simrad-yachting.com.
+To find out which remote controllers can be used, refer to the product web page at: www.simrad-yachting.com